HildoBijl/simulator/src/pages/simulations/README.md

 First there are various supporting files that provide useful functionalities, both for editing and running simulations.

 - [settings](./settings.js) has general simulation settings.
 This includes both functionality settings (like default values) as well as style settings.
 - [util](./util.js) has general utility functions for simulations.
-Think of functions to run update scripts.
+Think of initializing functions of variables.
+- [scripts](./scripts.js) has all functionalities for running user-provided scripts.
 - [validation](./validation.js) has scripts that check if parts of a simulation are set up properly.
 Think of checking whether an update script has no programming errors.

 ## Rendering